 Born in Paris in 1928 to an English mother and a French father, Jeanne Moreau made her acting debut on stage, at the 1947 theatre festival of Avignon, France.
 Although she was succesful in theatre, it took a while for her film career to take off – in an era dominated by cinematic sex kittens like Marilyn Monroe, Brigitte Bardot and Gina Lollobrigida, many film directors didn’t think Moreau was ‘photogenic’ enough…

-After about 17 somewhat uneventful movies featuring Jeanne in beautiful make-up and flattering lighting, it was this film — in which Louis Malle lit her with little more than appartment, hallway and elevator lamps, street lanterns and the lights of shops and bars she passes and enters — that instantly turned her into an icon of French Nouvelle Vague (‘New Wave’) cinema, and a film legend in her own time.
-[Text continues under photo]
+After about 17 somewhat uneventful movies featuring Jeanne in beautiful make-up and flattering lighting, it was this film — in which Louis Malle lit her with little more than appartment, hallway and elevator lamps, street lanterns and lights from shops and bars she passes and enters — that instantly turned her into an icon of French Nouvelle Vague (‘New Wave’) cinema, and a film legend in her own time.

-This status was cemented a mere eight months later, when she starred as a wealthy but unhappy housewife who gets caught up in an adulterous affair in Louis Malle’s drama film Les Amants (‘The Lovers’).
-The film was controversial for a love scene in which nothing can be seen, yet everything can be heard, but the controversy did not prevent the jury of the 1958 Venice Film Festival from awarding Jeanne Moreau the prize for best actress.
+Jeanne’s newly acquired iconic status was cemented a mere eight months later, when she starred as a wealthy but unhappy housewife who gets caught up in an adulterous affair in Louis Malle’s drama film Les Amants (‘The Lovers’).
+The movie was controversial for a love scene in which nothing can be seen, yet everything can be heard, but the controversy did not prevent the jury of the 1958 Venice Film Festival from awarding Jeanne Moreau the prize for best actress.

-Her biggest international success was achieved with director François Truffaut’s 1962 film Jules et Jim, another Nouvelle Vague classic, in which Moreau famously sings the song Le Tourbillon (‘The Whirlwind’), written by Serge Rezvani, one of her co-stars in the movie.
+Ms. Moreau’s biggest international success was achieved with director François Truffaut’s 1962 film Jules et Jim, another Nouvelle Vague classic, in which Moreau famously sings the song Le Tourbillon (‘The Whirlwind’), written by Serge Rezvani, one of her co-stars in the movie (see clip below).

 Jeanne Moreau, of course, will never stop, as she will never really die.
 The courageous actress, who was not afraid to do away with the securities of beauty and vanity, showed the film world, and the world in general, that there’s true beauty to be found in truthfulness and, most of all, in fearlessness.
 Her bravery, coupled with her talent for making us feel and accept our own emotions, has rendered her immortal.